eceltov/V3Project/README.md

 - `boundaries.py`: Contains definitions for various grid segments used by the static grid and textual analysis.
 - `rectangles.py`: Contains several utility functions for rectangle manipulation, such as IoU computation and rectangle perturbation.

+Finally, the `graphs.ipynb` Jupyter Notebook ingests the produced CSV datasets to produce the various graphs found in this study.

 ## Usage

 The scripts placed directly in the main repository folder can be run as-is.